MekhyW/DYNAMO-Control-App/README.md

 To view the application, you need to open the `Local` link (`http://localhost:3000` in this example) in your browser.

-It is important to note that some libraries in this template, such as `@telegram-apps/sdk`, are not intended for use outside of Telegram.
+It is important to note that `@telegram-apps/sdk` is not intended for use outside of Telegram.

-Nevertheless, they appear to function properly.
+Nevertheless, it appears to function properly.
 This is because the `src/hooks/useTelegramMock.ts` file, which is imported in the application's `Root` component, employs the `mockTelegramEnv` function to simulate the Telegram environment.
 This trick convinces the application that it is